Bash (Unix shell): Values of parameters

 There are many different implementations of echo.
 Some have the -e option, and some don't.
+(Note: "In Korn shell the echo command recognizes these command options by default.
+In Bash shell we must add the -e switch to the echo command, echo -e "\n" for one new line.")

 The list of options is not uniform across implementations, though echo and printf are both specified by POSIX.

 If a scripter wishes to know the precise value of a string contained by a variable, then the most consistent way of doing so is to use printf.

-For any string containing any character (besides null?) including digits, the format specifier is %s.
+For any string containing any character including digits, the format specifier is %s.